 Nick’s large and ever-growing client base spans UK companies, overseas attorneys and large multinationals.
 His passions include working with biotechnology companies, adding value by building strong and customised patent portfolios, designing and implementing patenting strategies and providing commercial and strategic advice on third party rights in due diligence exercises.
 He also provides advice directly to a number of US companies in the biosciences area, who highly value his expertise and ability to obtain and protect their European IP.

-Nick is closely involved with smooth running of the firm and his skills extend to the management of many of Kilburn & Strode’s departments.
+Outside his casework, Nick is closely involved with smooth running of the firm and his skills extend to responsibility for the management of many of Kilburn & Strode’s departments.